 Responsible for execution of the review, including the solicitation of feedback, development of a communications plan, and presentation of final report.
-The executive committee will meet weekly and consist of the project co-leads, project manager, one member from the technical team, and co-chairs of the advisory committee.
+The executive committee will meet weekly and consist of the project co-leads, project manager, one member from the technical team, co-chairs of the advisory committee, and procurement representative.

 Responsible for providing input into the evaluation process and establishment of review criteria.
 Representatives from across stakeholder groups who may meet regularly on an as-needed basis and collaborate via Microsoft Teams during fall 2020 and into spring 2021.
 This group is responsible for seeking and incorporating campus feedback on the process, responding to draft reports, and supporting the communications plan.
 The technical committee will serve as a subgroup of the advisory committee.